fabric/fabric/docs/tutorial.rst

 `~fabric.operations.sudo`'s password prompt detection:

 * The ``-H`` option, allowing you to define the host or hosts to connect to.
-  See :ref:`hosts` below for more on this and other ways of defining host connections.
+  See :doc:`hosts` below for more on this and other ways of defining host connections.
 * The ability to specify task arguments on the command line.
 See :doc:`fab` for details on how to specify Python function arguments and keyword arguments in